6 High-Calorie Foods Worth Eating

 Balancing both an appropriate calorie range and nutrient needs for overall health is a delicate dance.
 Registered dietitian Ali Webster, associate director of nutrition communications for the International Food Information Council Foundation, adds that people should look at the context of their entire diet to make the best choices.
 Here are some healthy foods you shouldn’t be afraid to eat because of the calories.

 Nuts and nut butter

 Foods like nuts that are higher in fat tend to be higher in calories.
 One gram of fat is nine calories while one gram of protein or carbohydrate is only four calories, according to Malkani.
 Both nuts and nut butter are great, health-promoting options because they are rich in protein, fiber, and healthy fats, as well as many vitamins, minerals, and phytonutrients, Malkani says.
-Webster adds that the healthy mono- and polyunsaturated fats in nuts and seeds are associated with lower risk of cardiovascular disease, too.
+Webster adds that the healthy mono- and polyunsaturated fats in nuts and seeds are associated with a lower risk of cardiovascular disease, too.
 Their protein content makes people feel full after eating them, unlike calorie-dense but nutrient-poor snacks like chips and cookies.
-This might be why studies show more frequent nut intake is associated with weight loss and weight gain prevention.
-Here are 30 more tiny diet changes that can help you lose weight.

 Calories: Around 85-100 calories per serving depending on the nut type